metno/S-ENDA-documentation/source/frost.rst

 * Data and queries are currently managed through the kvalobs system
 * In the future frost will fetch data from ODA

+* The Frost API is primarily for developers who need to develop scripts or applications that access MET Norway's archive of historical weather and climate data.
+* Dependecy ST-INFOSYS, ODA